-HC3’s work in Sierra Leone is grounded in the understanding that behaviors and norms operate in a complex socio-ecological context—and that successful programs require communication interventions at multiple levels.
-As such, the program is also working at the service and structural level, assisting the government to revitalize national strategies and produce job aids, and strengthening their capacity to design, implement and evaluate SBCC programs and have more effective knowledge management processes and systems.
+HC3’s work in Sierra Leone was grounded in the understanding that behaviors and norms operate in a complex socio-ecological context—and that successful programs require communication interventions at multiple levels.
+As such, the program was also working at the service and structural level, assisting the government to revitalize national strategies and produce job aids, and strengthening their capacity to design, implement and evaluate SBCC programs and have more effective knowledge management processes and systems.

-At the national level, HC3 activities include:
+At the national level, HC3 activities included: